Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 For the sample transfer scenario summarized in Table \ref{table:sample_orbits_first}, families are generated from both asymptotic and grid search seeds.
-The resulting families are visualized in the three-dimensional $\ma{1}-\ma{2}-\tof$ space and are plotted in Figs. \ref{fig:parabola_seeds_family_combine_3d} and \ref{fig:porkchop_seeds_family_combine_3d} for the asymptotic and grid search seeds, respectively.
+The resulting families are visualized in the three-dimensional $\ma{1}-\ma{2}-\tof$ space and are plotted in \taken{Fig. \ref{fig:seeds_family_combine_3d}} for the asymptotic and grid search seeds, respectively.
 The families supplied from the grid search seeds fully encompass those generated from the asymptotic seeds.
-In contrast, cyclic families do not connect to the $\tof \rightarrow \infty$ asymptotes and therefore cannot be discovered leveraging asymptotic initialization alone.
-This observation highlights the complementary roles of the two seeding strategies within the proposed framework.
-In Figs. \ref{fig:parabola_seeds_family_combine_3d} and \ref{fig:porkchop_seeds_family_combine_3d}, two black dotted lines correspond to $\pi_{1,2}$, singular configurations defined from Fig. \ref{fig:transfer_pi.png}.
+In contrast, cyclic families do not connect to the $\tof \rightarrow \infty$ asymptotes and therefore cannot be discovered leveraging asymptotic initialization alone. \taken{The two seeding strategies therefore play complementary roles: the grid search provides exhaustive numerical coverage, in the present cases yielding a superset of the asymptotically seeded families, whereas the asymptotic approach is parameter-free, requiring no choice of search domain or resolution, and analytically identifies the $\tof \rightarrow \infty$ origins of the families.
+These analytic origins, and their qualitative changes under variations in orbital geometry, underlie the reconnection and reorganization of families noted in Section~\ref{sec:conclusions_future_work}, structural information that is less apparent from purely numerical grid searches.} In \taken{Fig. \ref{fig:seeds_family_combine_3d}}, two black dotted lines correspond to $\pi_{1,2}$, singular configurations defined from Fig. \ref{fig:transfer_pi.png}.